 Also known as “Early Voting”, One-Stop Absentee Voting allows you to cast an in-person ballot during an 17 day period prior to Election Day.
 One-Stop Voting allows for the flexibility to choose when and where you vote – normally with shorter lines and a quicker voting experience than that on Election Day.
 In addition to voting, those who missed the registration deadline but would still like to cast a ballot may do so during the One-Stop Voting period using the Same-Day Registration process.
 Click here to learn more about One-Stop Voting and to find your closest One-Stop site.

 Election Day Voting

 The most traditional method of voting is doing so on Election Day.
-All 43 New Hanover County precincts are open on Tuesday, November 3, 2020 for Election Day Voting.
+All 43 New Hanover County precincts will be open on Tuesday, November 8, 2022 for Election Day Voting.
 This is the last chance that a person has to vote in the election.
 If you choose to vote on Election Day, you should present at the polling place that is specific to your voting precinct as noted on your voter registration record.
 To find out where you should vote on Election Day, please click here.

 Provisional Voting is a fail-safe voting method that is available to any voter at One-Stop Voting and on Election Day when there is a question of that person’s eligibility to vote.
 For more information about provisional voting in North Carolina please access the North Carolina State Board of Elections website.